wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 acknowledgements {{Section 19.3 of !RFC9000}}.
 The endpoint sending acknowledgements decides which type to use depending on whether it wants to report ECN counts.
-This approach works well with one set of optional fields, but grow exponentially with more sets of optional fields.
+This approach works well with one set of optional fields, but grows exponentially with more sets of optional fields.

 This document defines a new set of optional fields to report receive timestamps.
 Using a new frame type for each variant of the ACK frame would require adding 2